mozilla/treeherder/docs/admin.rst

 .. code-block:: sql

     CREATE USER 'myuser' IDENTIFIED BY 'mysecurepassword';
+    # Whilst `password` is not used (and randomly generated), it's still safer to exclude it.
     GRANT SELECT (id, username, email) ON treeherder.auth_user to 'myuser' REQUIRE SSL;
+    # Tables containing no sensitive data.
     GRANT SELECT ON treeherder.bug_job_map to 'myuser' REQUIRE SSL;
     GRANT SELECT ON treeherder.bugscache to 'myuser' REQUIRE SSL;
     GRANT SELECT ON treeherder.build_platform to 'myuser' REQUIRE SSL;